 Subject matter certificates are for paraeducators who wish to further their skills in English Language Learner (ELL) or special education instruction.
 These certificates are optional and are not requirements.

 To earn a subject matter certificate, a paraeducator must complete 20 hours of professional development in the subject area of the certificate.
 The certificate expires after five years, and it is not a prerequisite to work in any program.
-A paraeducator can only attain a subject matter certificate if they have completed their FCS training.
-A paraeducator may allocate completed subject matter certificate hours towards the attainment of the General Paraeducator Certificate.
+A paraeducator can only earn a subject matter certificate if they have completed their FCS training.
+A paraeducator may allocate completed subject matter certificate hours towards their general certificate hours.

 The subject matter certificates have specific standards, learning objectives, and course outlines that must be met to receive the certificate.